 Ireland is heavy with history; laden with ancient sacred sites, Medieval castles and abbeys, and Celt and Viking origins.
 The island is also rich in natural beauty, from the famous Cliffs of Moher and Giants Causeway, to the rolling hills and valleys of the Boyne River Valley.
 Weaved among the history and beauty is Ireland’s renowned culture.
-These are the jewels of Ireland, and we will highlight some of the nation’s gems in this ongoing series, Gems of Ireland.
+These are the gems of Ireland, and we will highlight some of the them in this ongoing series.

 Dún Chaoin and Dunquin Harbour

 It’s hard to say when or how Dunquin got its start, but it’s rooted firmly in ancient history.
 The Irish name, Dhún Chaoin, means “Chaoin’s stronghold.”
 Try as we might, we never learned who Chaoin might have been, but it’s easy to see why he built a stronghold here: arable land protected by mountains and sea cliffs in a stunningly beautiful landscape.

 The village of Dunquin is the most westerly settlement in Ireland.
 Together with the nearby Blasket Islands, it’s known as the Last Parish Before America.
 Consisting of homes, farms, inns, and pubs, the township has one of the best views in the country, overlooking the Blasket Islands just off shore.